WolfieLeader/npm/packages/compress-kit/README.md

 ```

 > 💡 Works with `npm`, `pnpm`, `yarn`, `bun`, and `deno`.
 You can use it in dev dependencies since it's typically used only for local HTTPS.

+## Credit 💪🏽

+We want to thank [Pako](https://github.com/nodeca/pako) for the inflate and deflate algorithms used in this package.

 ## Contributions 🤝